 - If you want to make large one-off contributions, you may be able to take advantage of ‘carry forward’ rules, whereby the unused pension allowances from the previous 3 tax years can be used to make extra contributions (currently up to £120,000).
 However, you must have been a member of a UK registered pension scheme in the years in question to be eligible for this, but you don’t have to have been an active member during this period.

-- Pension income can be drawn from the age of 55, as a lump sum or regular income, without restriction, but subject to the your marginal rate of income tax.
+- Pension income can be drawn from the age of 55, as a lump sum or regular income, without restriction, but subject to your marginal rate of income tax.

-- A Pension Commencement Lump Sum (PCLS), also known as Tax Free Cash can be taken from any pension, usually up to a limit of 25% of each withdrawal.
-The remaining 75% can be taken as a regular income or lump sum and will be subject to income tax at the your marginal rate.
+- A Pension Commencement Lump Sum (PCLS), also known as Tax-Free Cash can be taken from any pension, usually up to a limit of 25% of each withdrawal.
+The remaining 75% can be taken as a regular income or lump sum and will be subject to income tax at your marginal rate.